Zbigniew Libera

-Zbigniew Libera (born 7 July 1959) is a Polish artist, born in Pabianice, Poland.
-Libera’s artworks are considered to fall under the styles of pop art and critical art, and have been frequently used his works to comment on political and social issues.
+Zbigniew Stanisław Libera (born 7 July 1959) is a Polish artist, born in Pabianice, Poland.
+Libera's artworks are considered to fall under the styles of pop art and critical art, and are frequently used to comment on political and social issues.

 Considered one of the most renowned Polish artists to date, Libera considers himself the "Father of Critical Art".
 Libera is best known for his controversial 1996 artwork named LEGO Concentration Camp, depicting a Nazi concentration camp made out of Lego bricks.
 The artwork attracted much controversy, including The Lego Group threatening legal action.

-Libera is also famous for his photography and videography such as Intimate Rites (1984), How to Train Little Girls (1987) and Pozytywy (English: Positives). ‘'Pozytywy’' is a series featuring Libera's photographs that capture humans living in war-torn cities.
+Libera is also famous for his photography and videography such as Intimate Rites (1984), How to Train Little Girls (1987), and Pozytywy (English: Positives).
+Pozytywy is a series featuring Libera's photographs that capture humans living in war-torn cities.

 Early life

 Zbigniew Libera was born and raised in Pabianice, Łódź Voivodeship, Poland, to a single mother whose occupation was nursing.

 Libera spent much of his life in Poland and studied at the Nicolaus Copernicus University in Toruń.
-Libera began his career as an artist in the mid-1980s, working with an avant-garde group known as “Sternenhoch”.
-Amongst the “Sternenhoch” group were artists such as Andrezej Partum and Zofia Kulik.
+Libera began his career as an artist in the mid-1980s, working with an avant-garde group known as "Sternenhoch".
+Amongst the "Sternenhoch" group were artists such as Andrezej Partum and Zofia Kulik.
 In 1982, Libera held his first exhibition in Łódź.

 In December 1981, during the Communist rule of Poland, Libera created, printed and published leaflets, posters, and political cartoons designed to challenge laws that were introduced to suppress protests at the Wujek Coal Mine, which eventually led to the Pacification of Wujek.
 For distributing anti-government material, Libera was arrested in 1982 and sentenced to a total of eighteen months in prison.
 Art critics and fellow artists have said that Libera's time in prison contributed to his development as an artist.

 Libera has created several other photography artworks and videos, including La Vue 2004 – 2006, Intimates Rites 1984 and Positives 2002 – 2003.